Saving and investing are the keys to living a life free from debt. Everyone knows that, right?

 American Express Personal Savings is an online savings account you can use to set money aside and build your savings.
 Like most savings accounts, you earn interest on the money you deposit.

 Since it’s a high-yield savings account, you earn a higher rate of interest than you would with a traditional savings account.
-The rate currently sits well above 2% APY, and there’s no minimum balance requirement to cash in on that high rate.
+Your money is insured by the FDIC, and there’s no minimum balance requirement to cash in on that high rate.

 It’s easy to link your current accounts to transfer money in and out.
 After funding your new account, you’ll start to earn interest right away.
 Have a check to deposit instead?
 No problem – you can just mail it in.